nwjs/node/doc/api/fs.md

 2. If a file descriptor is specified as the `path`, it will not be closed automatically.
 3. The reading will begin at the current position.
-For example, if the file already had `'Hello World`' and six bytes are read with the file descriptor, the call to `fs.readFile()` with the same file descriptor, would give `'World'`, rather than `'Hello World'`.
+For example, if the file already had `'Hello World'` and six bytes are read with the file descriptor, the call to `fs.readFile()` with the same file descriptor, would give `'World'`, rather than `'Hello World'`.